feedoptimise/magento2-catalog-export/README.md

 - Magento2 Store Setup
 - PHP 7+ installed
 ```
+### !!
+BACKUP !!

+**Make sure to backup your Magento store before running the steps below.**

+*Our plugin has been tested across lots of installations but there could be some custom/bespoke changes in your Magento code or other unexpected scenarios which can cause your Magento to crash during or after the installation thus it's strongly advised to have a backup in place so you can easily restore should some issues arise.*

 ## Installing via Composer (recommended)
 The first step is to add our repo to your composer.json, by running the following (from the root of your project in command line):